danielcbit/apcctrl/doc/manual/manual.rst

 SNMP Trap Catching
 ------------------

-apcupsd-3.11.14 introduces support for SNMP trap catching.
+apcctrl-3.11.14 introduces support for SNMP trap catching.
 Previous versions polled the UPS status once per minute, leading to significant delays before UPS state changes were recognized.
-With SNMP trap handling, apcupsd monitors the SNMP trap port and will re-poll the UPS whenever a trap is received.
+With SNMP trap handling, apcctrl monitors the SNMP trap port and will re-poll the UPS whenever a trap is received.
 This happens, for example, when the UPS switches on or off battery.

-In order for this feature to work, you must configure your UPS to deliver traps to the server running apcupsd.
+In order for this feature to work, you must configure your UPS to deliver traps to the server running apcctrl.
 This is generally done by connecting to your SNMP card via a web browser or telnet connection.
 You will need to enter your server's IP address as a trap receiver and make sure trap delivery is enabled.